 Aside from the higher price, the biggest difference between the two parties is that the Halloween Party offers more special entertainment and character meet & greets.
 Personally, I enjoy the Christmas Party more, but I think it’s undeniable that there’s more to do at the Halloween Party.

 There’s a lot of special entertainment including one of Disney’s best parades and a great fireworks show, a great ambiance to the party including special decorations and lighting, lots of unique character meet & greets, and even seeing other guests in Halloween costumes makes for a fun experience.

 If you do decide to do the Halloween Party, make sure to buy your tickets in advance, and use any available discounts (Disney Vacation Club member, Annual Passholder, etc.).
 Tickets are more expensive on the day of the party, and several nights each year sell out completely.
 It’s wise to purchase party tickets early if you know you’re going.
 It would stink to wait until the last minute and have your dates sell out.

-If you’re still not convinced one way or the other as to whether it’s “worth it” for you, read our review at the end of the post.
 As for what you should do during Mickey’s Not So Scary Halloween Party, here’s our guide to Mickey’s Not So Scary Halloween Party…

 The first important tip is to pick the best day on your trip for Mickey’s Not So Scary Halloween Party.
 Some nights are busier than others, and that post covers our tips for choosing the least-crowded dates.
 Disney prices these parties based on historical demand, so going on the cheapest party night you can is generally the best idea from both the perspective of saving money and avoiding crowds.
 Win-win!